Press Brake bend radius, bend deduction, bend allowance, and K factor are critical parameters in sheet metal processing.

 However, in order to obtain the most perfect bending workpiece, the inner radius should be set as close to the plate thickness as possible.

 To select plates with high ductility, the greater the tensile strength and hardness of the material, the larger the radius is required.

 What Is the Formula for Bend Deduction?

-The bend deduction is the amount that the sheet is stretched during bending.
-Its value is the difference between the total length of the flange and the total flat length.
+It is calculated as the difference between the total length of the flange and the total flat length.